 Bringing together World Bank specialists and nonprofit groups advocating technology to improve the lives of the poor, FailFaire thinks the way to build success is to talk openly about what went belly up, crashed–pick your metaphor for going kaput.
 The prize for the rendering of the worst case of failure: “a garish green-and-white child’s computer nicknamed the O.L.P.C.–for One Laptop Per Child,” a program regarded by some as a failure to achieve the changes promised by its promoters.

 Technologies that crashed are well known.
 Time magazine in 2009 listed the top ten failures of the decade.
 Others might have their favorites: video phones, Apple’s NeXT Cube in 1989, Segway in 2002, and Microsoft’s VISTA in 2007.
 Criteria varied in judging failures.
 Whether there were technical glitches of enormous proportions that designers failed to catch and users rebelled against or simply a fine product that consumers were unready for, or other criteria, it matters little.
-In the marketplace, sales reigns.
+In the marketplace, sales reign.

 With public schools, however, rushing to buy popular first-generation hardware and software because of media hype and the next district’s recent purchases is a recipe for disaster.
 “Disaster” because designers of first-generation technology care little about the convenience, reliability, and value that users demand.
 New products contain enough bugs to discourage teachers and students from using the equipment.
 I recall universities and pace-setting districts buying first generation video cameras in the early-1970s to capture real-time teaching and learning.
 Within three years, the video equipment was stored in closets.
 Readers may have their own favorite stories of school officials who signed off on high-tech purchases that teachers seldom used.
 Rarely did anyone say Oops!